This post may include affiliate links; see our disclosure policy.

 Grades of matcha: Ceremonial grade, latte grade, and cooking grade

-Grades of matcha
+Grades of Matcha

-• Cooking grade matcha is greenish brown in color and fairly bitter in flavor.
+• Cooking-grade matcha is greenish brown in color and fairly bitter in flavor.

 • The best dairy milk for an iced latte is skim milk.
 For some reason, the cold matcha just doesn’t work with whole milk.
 The skim milk has just the right body to pair with the cold matcha.
-(Trust us!)
+(Trust me!)

 • Froth the milk.
-Simply place it in a jar, cover and shake for 30 seconds.
+Simply place it in a jar, cover, and shake for 30 seconds.
 You can also skip this step if desired.

 • Combine and add ice.
 Add the matcha, frothed milk, and ice.
 You’re latte ready!